simxas/fps_controller/README.md

 # FPS controller for Godot game engine

-My attempt to create a FPS controller in Godot engine.
+My first attempt to create FPS controller for Godot engine.
 My goal is to have something similar what Unity has by default in their characters package.